Gary loves writing about the subjects of business, music and history.

-The soulful feel of the song comes in part from MacGimsey's black nanny, who sang spirituals to him as a young child.
+The soulful feel of the song comes in part from MacGimsey's Black nanny, who sang spirituals to him as a young child.
 It is also surmised by some that the depression had an impact on the way the song was written and sung.
-I don't think anybody sings the song better than Trisha Yearwood, so I included her version below for you to enjoy.
+I don't think anybody sings the song better than Trisha Yearwood, so I included her version for you to enjoy.

 8. "O Little Town of Bethlehem" by Nat King Cole